Camino Frances Day 8 – Azofra to Viloria del Rioja

 donativo meal at albergue Parada Viloria

-We sat with other pilgrims chatting about the Camino and eventually we were brought out an amazing Paella.
-It was delicious and washed down with a Rioja was a perfect end to the evening.
+The Paella was delicious and washed down with a lovely Rioja was a perfect end to the evening.

 dinner in an albergue in Viloria del Rioja